The Crystal Bell | Living with the Rebbe | A Slice of Life | What's New

 A poor beggar goes from house to house collecting alms for his impoverished family.
 Knocking on the door of one glorious home, he is greeted graciously, given some money, and encouraged to join the family for supper.

-At dinner, other beggars and wayfarers sup at the wealthy family's expansive table.
+At dinner, other beggars and wayfarers sup at the wealthy family's table.

 For each course, from appetizers to dessert, the host rings a crystal bell and waiters appear with delectable delights.
 Our beggar is totally amazed that simply by jingling a small bell, such lavish results can be achieved.

-At the end of the meal the host offers the guests anything they want from amongst his many possessions.
+At the end of the meal the host offers the guests anything they want from amongst all of his many possessions.
 Our poor beggar asks for the wonderful crystal bell.

 "Just set the table, my dear.
 And leave all the rest to me," said the beggar confidently.
 "I have a surprise for you."